 A simple no-fail recipe for Instant Pot white beans that can be used for meal prep and easy dinner recipes.
 Use this recipe to cook all varieties of dried white beans, including Instant Pot Navy beans, Cannellini and Great Northern.

-I'm not the only person who will tell you that cooking beans is one of the things that an Instant Pot does best.
-It's not because the Instant Pot cooks beans with miraculous speed - from start to finish it still takes about an hour - but the Instant Pot really does make cooking beans easier.
+I'm not the only person who will tell you that cooking beans is one of the things that a pressure cooker does best.
+It's not because Instant Pot white beans cook with miraculous speed - from start to finish it still takes about an hour - but the Instant Pot really does make cooking beans easier.

 White Bean Cheat Sheet

-- Types: Varieties include navy, great northern, cannellini and small white.
+- Types: Varieties include Navy, Great Northern, Cannellini and small white.

 - Instant Pot Ratio of Water: 4:1 (water:beans)